Edwardsburgh/Cardinal: Groveton

 Groveton, Ontario, is a hamlet located north of Spencerville along County Road 44.
 The hamlet grew around the intersection of County Road 44 and Buckwheat Road which becomes Groveton Road immediately after the intersection.
 According to local histories, the community was named in the 1850s by a travelling reverend responsible for delivering the community's religious services prior to a church; the reverend is said to have stated plainly to the congregation the meeting was to be called the "Groveton appointment", which they later attributed to their entire settlement.

 In the beginning of the 1800s the area was covered in large white pines which were quickly cleared and hauled south to Johnstown, to then be shipped to Quebec City to later become masts for British naval ships.
 Once the forest was cleared, the area was left with shallow, sandy soil and rocky ridges, creating terrible farm land; the early settlers quickly became dependent on buckwheat which proved to be the most productive crop or sought income in fields unrelated to agriculture.
 Into the early 1800s, the community began to grow; before 1850, Groveton was home to a school as well as an inn run by a Thomas King; the inn began operation around 1842 with nine rooms for rent, horse stables as well as a tavern.

 The first school in Groveton was erected in 1836, prior to the designation of school sections; this school was constructed of logs and located at the community's main intersection.
 By 1843, a new log structure was erected on the northwest corner of the intersection to replace the first school; the schoolhouse was used after hours for church services and community meetings.
-Groveton became its own designated school section in the mid-1800s, known as S.S. #16, Groveton, its school was titled the same.
+Groveton became its own designated school section in the mid-1800s, known as S.S.
+No. 16, Groveton, its school was titled the same.
 In 1873, land was purchased to extend the school's grounds and shortly after the log building was destroyed by fire; a new stone schoolhouse was erected through volunteer labour immediately following.
 The school ceased operations in 1962 when more modern schools were favoured; the building was left abandoned before being purchased and converted into a home.

 By the mid-1800s, Groveton was a thriving pioneer community as many residents had established typical pioneer industries or trades; records indicate a blacksmith as well as carpenters, tinsmiths, weavers, shoemakers, masons and tanners were all in operation here by 1850.
 In 1857, material was purchased for an Orange Lodge hall to be built in the community; prior to the hall's construction, the group had held meetings in other locations for many years.